I walked a fine line this year with Christmas. And I walked it well.

 Town

 The place to be in Guanacaste!
-Tamarindo is the most developed, highest traffic city in the area.
+Tamarindo is the most developed, highest tourist traffic city in the area.
 It has the most restaurants, hotels, rentals, and bars, and thus it is the most visited area.

 Beach

 The beach in Tamarindo is known for the surfing.
 It has reliable waves suitable for beginners and still plenty fun for more advanced surfers.
 Several surf shops offer lessons.
+Because it is so popular, it is also usually crowded, especially during high season (November-April).

 Langosta